Dave Simpson (soccer): Personal life

 Simpson is the son of a Portuguese and Bajan mother Ann Knight, and a Jamaican father Bovrell Simpson.
 His family tree dates back to African heritage.
 He was born in Toronto, Ontario, and raised in North York.

 In the winter of 2010 while on winter break from Chonburi, he was diagnosed with Stargardt eye disease, a disease which affects the central vision and can cause legal blindness.
 He had been suffering from the disease since the age of 18, but was unaware of its rare strain in his family.
 Dave became a father on September 24, 2011, with a daughter named Jaya.
 He married ex-Czech model Janelle Nathaniel in 2012.

-Simpson to this day is the highest transfer the Toronto Lynx and Lombard-Pápa TFC have ever made and is to date the highest purchase that SK Kladno has ever made per loan spell.
-He was and remains the only Canadian to ever play for Thai Premier league giants Chonburi F.C.